Skip to content

 documenta fifteen

-This year’s documenta and I were made for each other, we had emerged from the same ideas, needs, activism, and thinking, …? (minus the antisemitism scandal which I’ll talk about later as I can’t praise this year’s experience and leave it out).
+This year’s documenta and I were made for each other.
+We had emerged from the same ideas, needs, activism, and thinking, …? (minus the antisemitism scandal, which I’ll talk about later as I can’t praise this year’s experience and leave it out).

-As I was strolling around I was reminded again and again of my own life, history, struggles, values, attempts to make things better, and many festivals and initiatives that are dear to me.
+As I was strolling around, I was reminded again and again of my own life, history, struggles, values, attempts to make things better, and many festivals and initiatives that are dear to me.

 “The Jakarta-based artists’ collective has built the foundation of their documenta fifteen on the core values and ideas of lumbung (Indonesian term for a communal rice barn). lumbung as an artistic and economic model is rooted in principles such as collectivity, communal resource sharing, and equal allocation, and is embodied in all parts of the collaboration and the exhibition.”